 How much does it cost to build a CRM system?

-When it comes to cost, the accurate estimate of the project can only be summed up when detailed information about the CRM project is provided.
+When it comes to CRM development cost, the accurate estimate of the project can only be summed up when detailed information about the CRM project is provided.
 This is because the cost will depend on a variety of factors such as the number of tech specialists, developers’ experience, the chosen tech stack, the number of integrations needed, and the like.
-The price of developing a custom CRM system starts at about $35,000.
+The custom CRM development cost starts at about $35,000.

 |Features||Approx development time, hours||Approx. cost, $|